Blooming Season at Alfred B. Maclay Gardens State Park

 By Kathy O'Neil

 Gardens, gardens how do I love thee?
 Let me count the ways.
-I love your winding paths your benches in just the right places and the way you bloom in every season.
+I love your winding paths, your benches in just the right places, and the way you bloom in every season.

-Now I know the answer.
+Now, I know the answer.
 You go to Florida's gardens to be inspired and infatuated.

-Marie Selby Botanical Gardens is one of Sarasota’s top attractions and is home to thousands of tropical exotic plant species that showcase colorful displays and alluring fragrances.
-Known for its extensive collection of epiphytes (plants that live on other plants) including orchids bromeliads and ferns Selby Gardens delights with ever-changing flowering exhibits in the Tropical Conservatory and throughout the stunning 10-acre bayfront setting.
-It's a great place to seek inspiration and tranquility.
-The Gardens host many seasonal and family-friendly events educational lectures nature-themed art exhibits and classes on art health & wellness gardening and more.
+Known for its extensive collection of epiphytes (plants that live on other plants), including orchids, bromeliads and ferns, Selby Gardens delights with ever-changing flowering exhibits in the Tropical Conservatory and throughout the stunning 10-acre bayfront setting.

-A visit to Fairchild Tropical Botanic Garden in Miami's Coral Gables turned a passing fancy into a passion.
-Another son, Martin, and I thought to spend an hour or two and ended up staying for half a day.
+A visit to this garden, in Miami's Coral Gables, turned a passing fancy into a passion.
+My son and I thought to spend an hour or two -- and ended up staying for half a day.

 This Florida garden has as its mission saving tropical plant diversity.
 Anyone who loves plants and gardening will love Fairchild.